How to Organize a Golf Tournament Fundraiser [Steps + Ideas]

 Holding a golf tournament will take additional volunteers to plan and run the event successfully.
 Or you can go virtual and use a tool like Donorbox to easily embed your donation form on your virtual event-hosting platform like Airmeet to raise additional donations during the event.

-However you decide to host your golf tournament fundraisers, remember Donorbox is there to help you!
+However you decide to host your golf tournament fundraisers, remember that Donorbox is there to help you!
 Our Events feature makes it simple for you to set up an online event page, sell tickets, manage your purchasers’ data, and more.
 In addition, we also offer a number of other powerful products to elevate your fundraising and donor management efforts – explore them on our website.

 Kristine Ensor is a freelance writer with over a decade of experience working with local and international nonprofits.
 As a nonprofit professional she has specialized in fundraising, marketing, event planning, volunteer management, and board development.